 Late work will not be accepted for course credit so please plan to have it submitted well before the scheduled deadline.
-I am happy to discuss any of your grades with you, and if I have made a mistake I will immediately correct it.
+I am happy to discuss any of your grades with you, and if a mistake has been made it will be corrected.
 Any formal grade disputes must be submitted in writing and within one week of receiving the grade.

 Learning Assessments # Category Weight

-Quizzes: during lecture period and in section (best 10 out of 12) about 12 each 20%
+Quizzes: during lecture period about 12 each 20%

 Homework: submitted on ELMS using about 12 20%

 theexpertta website

 Midterm Exams: 3 (2@ 15% each) 30%

 Final Exam 1 30%